-I have several Chase credit cards, and I recently experienced something that I want to share.
+I have several Chase credit cards, and I have recent experience moving available credit between those cards.
 It was a very easy process, and I think it can be useful for others in a similar situation.

 Chase logo thanks to Flickr